-• Develop WISE to support evaluation and deliberation of different policy and planning strategies and scenarios in the context of long-term integrated planning as required by the Local Government Act and the Resource Management Act.
-In addition WISE could help explore the consequences of alternative strategies and options under non-statutory planning processes such as, for example, Future Proof, Shore Futures, or Coromandel Blueprint.
+Develop WISE to support evaluation and deliberation of different policy and planning strategies and scenarios in the context of long-term integrated planning as required by the Local Government Act and the Resource Management Act.
+In addition WISE could help explore the consequences of alternative strategies and options under non-statutory planning processes such as, Future Proof, Waikato (Spatial) Plan, Economic Development Strategy and Implementation Plan.